diegomdevs/CRUDMERNSTACK/README.md

 # CRUDMERNSTACK
-Creating a CURD MERN using Mongodb, Express, React, Node con Typescript.
+Creating a CURD MERN using Mongodb, Express, React, Node with Typescript.